Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 }
 ```

+> [!NOTE]
-> Note: alternatively you could move rewriting of the URL to a state after the
+> alternatively you could move rewriting of the URL to a state after the
 > hash lookup, such as vcl_miss (e.g. modifying the `bereq` object).

 Be careful with non-idempotent changes.
 For example, things like the `Vary`